steven2358/awesome-generative-ai/README.md

 - [Pika](https://pika.art/) - An idea-to-video platform that brings your creativity to motion.
 - [HeyGen](https://app.heygen.com/) - Turn scripts into talking videos with customizable AI avatars in minutes.
 - [Sora](https://openai.com/sora) - An AI model that can create realistic and imaginative scenes from text instructions.
-- [Luma Dearm Machine](https://lumalabs.ai/dream-machine) - An AI model that makes high quality, realistic videos fast from text and images.
+- [Luma Dream Machine](https://lumalabs.ai/dream-machine) - An AI model that makes high quality, realistic videos fast from text and images.

 ### Animation